SantiAsCode/SantiAsCode/README.md

 ### Notimation Panel

 - Main project of the company, deployed and in a productive state since 2019.
+[Notimation Landing Page](https://notimation.com/en)

 - Tasks:
   - Team Leader